CyberT33N/redis-cheat-sheet/README.md

 ## SMEMBERS (https://redis.io/commands/smembers)
 - Returns all the members of the set value stored at key.
 This has the same effect as running SINTER with one argument key.
+- **Be carefully with large datasets cause of perfomance.
+Use SSCAN instead:**
 ```javascript
 /* testKeyName = ['Mars', 'Pluto', 'Sun', 'Earth'] */